 - Listen first, formulate your response after

-- Avoid passing judgements
+- Avoid passing judgments

 Be More Productive: In addition to the listening tips above, don’t forget to limit distractions.
-Keep your phone on silent, don’t check email during meetings, and stay tuned into what the person in front of you is saying to make sure you get every detail.
+Keep your phone on silent, don’t check email during meetings, and stay tuned to what the person in front of you is saying to make sure you get every detail.

 2. Evaluate Your Project Clarity

-Knowing the timeline, client goals, and overall expectations of each project allows you to be more productive from the start.
+Knowing the timeline, client goals, and overall expectations of each project allow you to be more productive from the start.
 Instead of getting five hours into a project, only to realize that you didn’t have clarity on the client’s needs, you can go into it with all the information you need to be productive and successful.

 - Are opportunities for additional checks and balances?